Suspect admits driving vehicle from which 7-year-old was shot in Texas

 A man has admitted to driving the vehicle from which Jazmine Barnes, 7, was fatally shot in Texas last week, according to a prosecutor at Harris County Probate Court.

-Eric Black Jr. told officials he was driving the vehicle while another suspect Larry W. opened fire from the front seat on the vehicle in which Jazmine was a passenger, the prosecutor said in court.
+Eric Black Jr. told officials he was driving the vehicle while another suspect, identified as Larry W., opened fire from the front seat at the vehicle Jazmine was riding in, the prosecutor said in court.

 Black, 20, was arrested Saturday night in Texas and admitted to taking part in the shooting, the Harris County Sheriff's Office said.
 Officials have filed a capital murder charge against Black after he was identified based on a tip.
-He is currently being held without bail.
+He was being held without bail.

-The prosecutor said the anonymous source who tipped off the police identified Larry W. by name and described him as a black male.
-Police initially said that witnesses described the suspect as a white man in his 30s or 40s.

-The source told police that the suspects had mistaken the car Jazmine was riding in for somebody else’s and that it was shot at “by mistake.”
+On Sunday, Harris County Sheriff Ed Gonzalez said activist Shaun King provided the tip that led to Black’s arrest.

+King, who publicized a $100,000 reward in the case to his 1.1 million Twitter followers, said he had received information from confidential informants about Black and a second man who has not been charged in Jazmine's killing.

-The prosecutor added that the source, who communicated with the police via email, said Black and Larry W. did not know they had shot into the car carrying the 7-year-olduntil they saw the story on the news later that day.
+Referencing information provided by King, prosecutors said in court documents that Black and the second man, identified as Larry W., did not know they had shot into Jazmine's car until they saw the story on the news later that day.

+At a news conference Sunday, Gonzalez said his office was still verifying information about the second person, whom he did not identify.
+He said Jazmine's killing appeared to be a case of mistaken identity.

+“The intended target was someone else,” he said, adding that Black and the apparent second man “don’t know the family.”

+After the news conference, Jazmine's father, Christopher Cevilla, thanked authorities for tracking down his daughter’s alleged killer.

+“I’m hurt, I’m upset,” he told NBC affiliate KPRC.
+“But at the same time, I’m happy law enforcement did their job.”

-Meanwhile, Black admitted to driving what he said was a rental vehicle and told officials that the pistol used was at his residence, according to the prosecutor.
+Meanwhile, Black admitted to driving what he said was a rental vehicle and told officials the pistol used was at his home, according to the prosecutor.

 He gave officials permission to search his property and investigators later recovered a 9 mm pistol consistent with the shell casings recovered from the scene, the prosecutor added.

-It was not immediately clear if the other suspect, Larry W., has been arrested.
+It was not immediately clear if the other suspect, Larry W., had been arrested.

-Jazmine was killed after a gunman fired into the car that she was riding in with her mother and siblings at around 6:50 a.m.
-Sunday, officials said.
+Jazmine was killed after a gunman fired into the car she was riding in with her mother and siblings at about 6:50 a.m.
+Dec.
+30, officials said.
 She died from a gunshot wound to the head, according to the prosecutor at Harris County Probate Court.

 With no apparent provocation or motive in the shooting, and with an initial description of a suspect as a white man, the killing had raised fears that it could have been racially motivated.
 Jazmine's mother, who was also wounded, said before the arrest that she believed the shooting was possibly a hate crime.